 Cleaning and vacuuming are mandatory after bed bug treatment.

-Before vacuuming you should use a stiff brush to scrub mattress to remove bed bugs and their eggs.
+Before vacuuming, you should use a stiff brush to scrub the mattress to remove bed bugs and their eggs.
 Frequently vacuum your bed and surrounding area.

 The survival of bed bugs in water depends on different factors.

-The main factor is the duration of the bed bug has been underwater and whether or not it is floating or drowning in the water.
+The main factor is the bed bug duration has been underwater and whether or not it is floating or drowning in the water.

 When a bed bug drowns due to the loss of surface tension, there is a chance that it will die.

 Bleach is an effective chemical for killing bed bugs if it is applied directly.